olpeh/wht/README.md

 * Deleting
 * Editing
 * Resetting database in settings
+* Cover actions for timer and adding new hours
+* Cover info for week and month
+* Changing effort times by adjusting duration

 ## License
 Sourcecode is released under the terms of the BSD License.